Official Events

 Performance classes and groups

-With official events, three performance classes are introduced, which roughly describe the driving performance of a driver.
-This means that official events offer the opportunity for all performance levels to celebrate success in their performance class.
+Official events introduce three performance classes, which roughly describe a rider's riding ability.
+This means that official events offer riders of all ability levels the opportunity to celebrate success in their own performance class.

 good to very good drivers